Best Health Insurance for Pregnant Women (2026)

 Sample Consumer

 MoneyGeek collected data on all available health plans for consumers ages 18, 26, 40, 50 and 60.
 Monthly premiums are based on a 26-year-old buyer, unless otherwise noted.
-We analyzed costs using data from federal and state marketplaces and downloaded plan data directly from the Centers for Medicare & Medicaid Services (CMS).
-Plan data was updated with the CMS exchange data released in November for the 2026 enrollment period.
+Cost data comes from federal and state marketplaces.
+Plan data was downloaded directly from the Centers for Medicare & Medicaid Services and updated with CMS exchange data released in November for the 2026 enrollment period.

 Related Articles